 - Disparities in the Utilization of Dermatologists for Primary Cicatricial Alopecias

 - Seeing the Spectrum: Recognizing Lichen Planus in Various Skin Types

 - Dermatologists are uniquely suited to help sexual-, gender-minority patients

 - Dermatology Atlas Will Profile Disease in All Skin Types

-Please visit the GW School of Medicine and Health Sciences Office of Diversity and Inclusion Website.
+To participate in an educational series on diversity and inclusion, please visit the GW School of Medicine and Health Sciences Anti-Racism Coalition (ARC) website.
+For more general information, please visit the GW School of Medicine and Health Sciences Office of Diversity and Inclusion Website.